MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ### Scenario Terms

 1. Cross-Play: A game that is releasing on more than one platform, but shares a single Xbox title ID and service configuration.
 The end result is that both versions of the game share the same Xbox Live configuration - achievements, leaderboards, game saves, multiplayer, and more.

-2. Partner Center: The [portal](https://partner.microsoft.com/dashboard) where you can reserve app identities for use in UWP development and set up Xbox Live configuration for UWP.
+2. Partner Center: The [portal](https://partner.microsoft.com/dashboard) where you can do the following:

+    * Reserve app identities for use in UWP development.
+    * Set up Xbox Live configuration for UWP.
-3. XDP: The Xbox Developer Portal, which exists to ingest, configure, and publish Xbox One XDK and SRA games, and will see added use to ingest, configure, and publish XDK+UWP Cross-Play games.
+    * Ingest, configure, and publish Xbox One XDK and SRA games.
+    * Ingest, configure, and publish XDK+UWP Cross-Play games.

 ### Identity Terminology